What is EVOO & How Does It Compare To Other Olive Oil Grades

 EVOO Contains Lots of Antioxidants

-EVOO is rife with antioxidants, including oleuropein and oleocanthal.
+EVOO is rife with natural antioxidants, including oleuropein and oleocanthal.
 Oleuropein is a type of polyphenolic compound sourced from an olive tree’s leaves.
 It could help lower your blood pressure.
-Oleocanthal, as a type of phenylethanoid, causes the above-mentioned feeling of burning you may get when consuming EVOO.
-It’s primarily an anti-inflammatory and can even operate much like ibuprofen in some people.

 Potentially Lessens the Risk of Developing Alzheimer’s